PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

 \subsubsection{Multi-Property Performance Analysis}

-Table~\ref{tab:representative_validation} presents a comprehensive comparison of porosity, permeability, and dual-constraint error performance across all samples, quantitatively demonstrating the effectiveness of the cGAN generation and scoring-based selection methodology compared to random sub-image extraction for obtaining representative images.
-Generated images consistently demonstrate superior performance over randomly extracted real sub-images across all geological formations, achieving substantially lower dual-constraint errors ranging from 1.9\% to 11.3\%, compared to 36.4\% to 578.0\% for real sub-images.
+Table~\ref{tab:representative_validation} presents comparison of porosity, permeability, and dual-constraint error performance across all samples, quantitatively confirming the effectiveness of the cGAN generation and scoring-based selection methodology compared to random sub-image extraction for obtaining property-matched images.
+Generated images consistently outperformed randomly extracted real sub-images across all four formations.
+Dual-constraint errors for generated images ranged from 1.9\% to 12.4\%, compared to 37.5\% to 713.6\% for real sub-images, representing order-of-magnitude improvements in property matching accuracy.

-Sample 1 demonstrates excellent representativeness through the scoring-based selection approach.
-The generated images achieved mean porosity (15.6\%) closely matching the core sample value (15.73\%), representing only a 0.8\% deviation from the target, while real sub-images showed greater deviation (8.5\%) with mean porosity of 14.4\% compared to the core sample porosity.
-For permeability, the generated images (33.8~mD) demonstrated high accuracy compared to the core sample target (33.64~mD), while real sub-images exhibited significant scatter with higher mean values (86.0~mD).
-This resulted in a dual-constraint error of only 1.9\% for generated images compared to 115.0\% for real sub-images.

-Sample 2 exhibited the most significant performance improvements, with generated images achieving mean porosity (20.5\%) closer to the core sample (24.77\%) compared to real sub-images (17.5\%).
-The permeability results were particularly remarkable, with generated images (184.1~mD) achieving excellent agreement with core sample values (181.44~mD), substantially outperforming the extreme scatter observed in real sub-images (2511.8~mD).
-This resulted in a dual-constraint error reduction from 578.0\% (real sub-images) to 11.3\% (generated images).

-Sample 3 represents the most challenging geological formation characterized by crystalline fabric with anhydrite inclusions.
-Generated images achieved mean porosity of 10.3\% compared to the core sample value of 10.58\%, demonstrating high accuracy, while real sub-images showed significant deviation (7.3\%) from the target.
-For permeability, generated images (13.8~mD) closely approximated the core sample value (13.39~mD), while real sub-images showed lower values (8.3~mD).
-The dual-constraint error improved from 36.4\% (real sub-images) to 3.4\% (generated images).

-Sample 4 continued the trend of improved generated image performance, with generated images achieving porosity (11.4\%) closer to the core sample target (13.32\%) compared to real sub-images (8.7\%).
-For permeability, generated images (12.6~mD) provided better target approximation (12.09~mD) compared to real sub-images (8.7~mD), resulting in a dual-constraint error reduction from 40.5\% to 10.7\%.
+Sample 1 achieved the lowest error of 1.9\%, where generated images matched both porosity (15.6\% vs.\ 15.73\% target) and permeability (33.8~mD vs.\ 33.64~mD target) with high accuracy.
+Sample 2 exhibited the largest improvement relative to real sub-images, where random extraction produced extreme permeability scatter (2511.8~mD mean versus the 181.44~mD core value), resulting in a 713.6\% dual-constraint error.
+In contrast, generated images achieved 184.1~mD, closely matching the core sample and reducing the error to 12.4\%.

+Sample 3, representing the most challenging geological formation with crystalline fabric and anhydrite inclusions, demonstrated that the framework maintains accuracy even for complex mineralogical assemblages, achieving a dual-constraint error of only 3.5\%.
+Sample 4 showed similar improvements, with errors reduced from 41.8\% to 9.8\%.
+These results confirm that the scoring-based selection methodology effectively identifies generated images that better represent bulk formation properties than conventional random sampling across diverse carbonate fabrics.